 The series has received a positive response across the board and was nominated for four awards at LA Webfest, Grace taking home the award for Most Outstanding Actress in a Comedy Series.
 In May 2018 the series premiered on BBC Three.

-Grace’s other screen credits include Australian TV biopics Brock and House Of Hancock and most recently she worked on Bruce Beresford’s upcoming feature film Ladies In Black.
+Grace’s other screen credits include Australian TV biopics Brock and House Of Hancock and Bruce Beresford’s feature film Ladies In Black.